Adam Stewart (business executive)

-Adam Stewart (born January 27, 1981) is a Jamaican businessman.
-He is the Executive Chairman of the Caribbean-based resort company Sandals Resorts (SRI) and Beaches Resorts, President of the Sandals Foundation, and Executive Chairman of the ATL Group, a Jamaica-based automotive, commercial, and domestic appliance distributor.
+Adam Mark Stewart (born January 27, 1981) is a Jamaican businessman who has been the executive chairman of the Sandals Resorts and Beaches Resorts since 9 January 2021.
+He has also been the president of the Sandals Foundation and executive chairman of the ATL Group, a Jamaica-based automotive, commercial and domestic appliance distributor.
 Stewart founded Island Routes Caribbean Adventures.

 The University of the West Indies (The UWI) has listed Stewart for an Honorary Doctor of Laws degree for his family's contributions to the tourism and travel industry throughout the Caribbean.
 He sits on the executive committee of the World Travel & Tourism Council (WTTC), and was appointed as an Ambassador and Special Investment Envoy for Jamaica in 2023.

 Early life

-Stewart was born on January 27, 1981, in Kingston, Jamaica, the same year that his father, Gordon "Butch" Stewart purchased his first hotel and launched the Sandals Resorts chain.
+Stewart was born on January 27, 1981, in Kingston, Jamaica, the same year that late his father, Gordon "Butch" Stewart purchased his first hotel and launched the Sandals Resorts chain.

 Stewart was raised in Jamaica.
 He attended high school at St. Andrew's School in Boca Raton where he met his late wife, Jill.
-He graduated from Florida International University’s Hospitality Management Program in Miami, Florida.
+He graduated from Florida International University's Hospitality Management Program in Miami, Florida.

 Sandals Resort International

 Stewart was appointed chief executive officer, of Sandals Resorts International in 2006 and deputy chairman in 2009.
 Under his leadership, SRI has witnessed the addition of the Italian and Key West Villages at the company's flagship Beaches Turks & Caicos Resort Villages & Spa, and the launch of Sandals Emerald Bay in the Bahamas, a 245-room resort with a 150-slip marina and Greg Norman golf course, in February 2010.

 In 2013, SRI opened two Resorts in new island locations: Sandals Barbados and Sandals La Source Grenada.

 In August 2016, Stewart was conferred upon the Order of Distinction (Commander Class) for outstanding service to tourism and the hotel sector.

 In December 2017, SRI opened Sandals Royal Barbados.

-In June 2022, Sandals opened its 16th resort in Curaçao, Sandals Royal Curaçao, followed by the reopening and modernization of Sandals Dunn’s River in 2023.
+In June 2022, Sandals opened its 16th resort in Curaçao, Sandals Royal Curaçao, followed by the reopening and modernization of Sandals Dunn's River in 2023.
 SRI announced plans to expand to the island of Saint Vincent and the Grenadines in Spring 2024.

 Island Routes Adventure Tours

 In 2009, Stewart launched Island Routes Adventure Tours, offering excursions throughout the region.

 Island Routes has since grown from a small island outpost to a multiple World Travel Award-winning company of 200 people offering hundreds of adventures in 12 islands with the enviable title of the Caribbean's leading Tour Company in just three years.

-In 2023, Island Routes was named the ‘World’s Leading Caribbean Adventure Tour Company’ by the World Travel Awards for the twelfth consecutive year.
+In 2023, Island Routes was named the 'World's Leading Caribbean Adventure Tour Company' by the World Travel Awards for the twelfth consecutive year.